 Manon Bolliger (Deregistered with 30 years of experience in health)

-How to Identify and Treat the Root Cause of Chronic Symptoms with Dr. John Dempster, ND on The Healers Café with Manon Bolliger
+How to Find and Treat the Root Cause of Autoimmune Conditions with Dr Gil Kajiki on The Healers Café with Manon Bolliger

 Highlights from today’s episode include:

 So autoimmune, by its definition means your own immune system is attacking a body part.
 So, if your own immune system attacks your thyroid is called Hashimoto’s.
 If your own immune system attacks your joint is called rheumatoid arthritis, if your own immune system attacks your pancreas, it’s called diabetes one.
 If your own immune system attacks your colon, they call that ulcerative colitis or Crohn’s disease.
 So, it’s your own immune system going haywire, for some reason, and then it starts attacking a body part.

 what I look for in every case is I look for these nine triggers.
 So, I look for anemia, blood sugar instability, adrenal gland dysfunction, hormone imbalance, inflammation, gastrointestinal problems, food sensitivities, hidden infections, and chemical sensitivities.
 So, I want to distinguish, is that a thyroid problem?
 Or is it a trigger problem?

 – – – – –